anoma/nspec/docs/anomian.juvix.md

 I see, and the messages can be in different languages, right?
 I mean I read English but not French.
 How are engines able to communicate with each other?
-Do the all speak the same language?
+Do they all speak the same language?

 > Each engine has its own **message interface**, that's the *language* they speak.
 > This message interface defines the format and content of the messages it can
-> comprehend, process, and generate.
+> comprehend and process.

 ```juvix
 syntax alias English := String;